Call now 0800 0194530

 What if I have limited or restricted access to site / property?

-Most vehicles will require a minimum width allowance of 3 metres, although larger vehicles (required for some larger skips) will naturally need more room.
+Vehicles will require a minimum width allowance of 3 metres, although larger vehicles (required for some larger skips) will naturally need more room.
 Also be vigilant when thinking about skip placement with regard to hazards such as:

-Should you have any doubts about any of these factors, please discuss them with your supplier
+Should you have any doubts about any of these factors, please discuss them with your supplier.

 Why would I need a permit?

-You may need a permit if you have very limited or no access to your property / site or need to keep the driveway clear at all times.
-A permit is required by local councils for any skip that needs to be placed on the public highway, footpaths etc. The supplier usually arranges permits although some local authorities require the hirer to apply.
+You will need a permit if you have very limited or no access to your property / site or need to keep the driveway clear at all times.
+A permit is required by local councils for any skip that needs to be placed on the public highway, footpaths etc. The supplier usually arranges permits, although some local authorities require the hirer to apply.
 We will inform you if this is necessary during the ordering process.

 How and when do I pay for the skip?

 All skips are paid for at the order point via our secure server with any major credit card (all viable payment types are listed at the payment section) N.B.
 Credit / Charge accounts are not available.